Testing Center of Sanitation & Environment Technic Institute 10/13/11

 A final study report shall be prepared for each nonclinical laboratory study that shall include, but not necessarily be limited to, the following: a description of all circumstances that may have affected the quality and integrity of the data; statistical methods employed for analyzing the data; names of other scientists or professionals and all supervisory personnel involved in the study; signed and dated reports of each of the individual scientists or other professionals involved in the study; and a statement prepared and signed by the quality assurance unit (QAU).
 In addition, corrections or additions to a final report shall be in the form of an amendment by the study director.
 The amendment shall clearly identify the part of the final report that is being added to or corrected, and the reasons for the correction or addition, and must be signed and dated by the person responsible.

-Your company’s response states that, for future studies, your study director will provide (b)(4) and provide (b)(4) for the current studies, that your study director will design new final reports that include the signed and dated reports of the individual scientists or other professionals.
+Your company’s response states that, for future studies, your study director will provide only one final report and provide any additions in the form of an amendment, and for the current studies, that your study director will design new final reports that include the signed and dated reports of the individual scientists or other professionals.
 Your company’s response is inadequate because it lacked a timeline for completion of the new final reports for the current studies related to studies conducted under 21 CFR Part 58, which will be submitted to the US FDA.
 With your firm’s response to this letter, provide a timeline for completion of the newly designed final reports for (b)(4), and a copy of each study’s final report, as well as any additional corrective and preventive actions being taken to ensure that final study reports contain the required components.

 Failure of the quality assurance unit to maintain a master schedule sheet and to prepare and sign the final study report statement [21 CFR 58.35(b)(1) and (7)]